Implementation of biomarker-guided decision-making for antibiotic use in critically ill people with sepsis

 - drafted a rapid systematic review that brings together the ADAPT-Sepsis trial with other relevant evidence.
 This review ensures that decision-making is based on all relevant evidence.

-We are also planning events to better understand barriers to implementation of these research findings to consider how wider adoption of the ADAPT-Sepsis trial findings can be supported
+Events were planned to better understand barriers to implementation of research findings to consider how wider adoption of the ADAPT-Sepsis trial findings could be supported.

 Resources